Engaging with Health Care Professionals

 - Payments made to U.S. medical and scientific professionals who speak on behalf of the company

-Obtaining services from external health care professionals
+Services from external health care professionals

 We engage the services of external health care professionals only when we do not have the specialized talent or expertise internally, or when an external viewpoint is critical.
 We ensure that compensation provided to external health care professionals is fair and reasonable and is aligned with the fair market value of the service in the home country of the health care professional providing the service.